 Applying to Secondary School

-We know that choosing which secondary schools to apply for is a nerve-wracking time for both parents and children, and especially given the challenging circumstances of 2020.
+We know that choosing which secondary schools to apply for is a nerve-wracking time for both parents and children, and especially given the challenging circumstances of the last couple of years.

 We hope that the information shared on our website about admisions will help you understand the process, and that whilst you're here you're able to have a look around and get an idea of what makes BDA such a special school.

 To get a real feel for our school, we'd love you to join us at one oof our open events running throughout September and October.
 Please click the link below to book a place:

 Hammersmith and Fulham have put together a brochure called 'Moving On Up' to help you with the process of transitioning to secondary school.
 Please click the image below to read.

 If you're ready to make your application, click the button below to go to the application page:

 Ark Burlington Danes Academy is a non-selective school.
 Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below.
 After the admission of pupils with statements of Special Educational Needs where the Academy is named on the statement, the criteria will be applied in the order in which they are set out below: